LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

-Integrated Development Environment (IDE) is a comprehensive software platform that wraps tasks like code development, building, debugging, and testing within a single application or framework.
+An integrated development environment, or IDE, is a comprehensive software platform that wraps tasks like code development, building, debugging, and testing within a single application or framework.
+IDEs support multiple languages, making them useful in both beginner and advanced projects across a variety of programming needs.
 Some popular graphical IDEs include Visual Studio, Eclipse, IntelliJ IDEA, NetBeans, and Xcode.
-Some popular text-based IDEs include Vim, Emacs, Sublime text, and Nano.
+Some popular text-based IDEs include Vim, Emacs, Sublime Text, and Nano.

 Table of contents